elizaos-plugins/plugin-ferePro/README.md

 1. **API Credentials**

-    - Never expose your FERE_USER_ID in public repositories
+    - Never expose your FEREAI_USER_ID and FEREAI_API_KEY in public repositories
-    - Use environment variables for sensitive data
+    - Use environment variables or secrets sections in the character settings section for sensitive data
     - Rotate credentials periodically if possible

 2. **Rate Limiting**